Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 ### 11. When a library does not meet requirements

 There are several possible cases where a library does not support the needs and requirements:
-1. _It's Open Source Health has unacceptable risks_.
+1. _Its Open Source Health has unacceptable risks_.
 2. _Functional mismatch_: a library is missing features that cannot easily be added on top, or the implementation of the library is based on assumptions or choices that are incompatible with the ones in the application.
 3. _Bug in library implementation_: typically detected after a library has been adopted, so the cost of switching is non-negligible.
 4. _Compatibility break_: a library does not (or no longer) work well together with another library or the application itself, due to changes in the APIs of involved components.